 His research is also focused on anxiety disorders and trauma.
 Several research studies at the STARC examine the impact of exposure to war trauma in adults and children Syrian and Iraqi refugees, and biological and psychological factors of risk and resilience.
 This research examines genetic and inflammation correlates of trauma as well.
 Also, use of art, dance and movement, and yoga and mindfulness in helping refugee families overcome stress.

 STARC also works on utilization of augmented reality and telemedicine to develop a method of providing in vivo treatment for anxiety disorders and PTSD.
 He also as a special interest in the "personal meaning" of trauma: how does personal interpretation of a traumatic experience affect the way an individual is affected by it.

-His work has been featured on the CNN, Detroit and San Diego CBS, American Psychiatric Association Press Briefing, Anxiety and Depression Association of America, STAT News, Psychiatric Times, and Huffington Post among others.
+His work has been featured on the CNN, Aljazeera, NPR, Washington Post, Smithsonian, PBS, American Psychiatric Association Press Briefing, Anxiety and Depression Association of America, American Academy of Child and Adolescent Psychiatry, STAT News, and Psychiatric Times among others.